flanagancd68/talmidimway/content/authors/chris_flanagan/_index.md

 ---
-bio: Former healthcare compliance auditing executive with a passion for understanding the biblical texts in their original context and applying these lessons to 21st century life.
+bio: Former healthcare compliance auditing professional with a passion for understanding the biblical texts in their original context and applying these lessons to 21st century life.
 # education:
 #   courses:
 #   - course: PhD in Artificial Intelligence